 Events at SRV

 May Fair is an all-day affair, beginning at 11:00 a.m.
 Please park your car at the Pennsylvania Institute of Technology (800 Manchester Ave, Moylan) and ride the SRV shuttle to the Fair.
-The shuttle runs back and forth all afternoon except during the dancing.
-CLICK HERE for a detailed schedule.
+The shuttle runs back and forth all afternoon except during the student performances (2-3pm).

 What can I expect to see at May Fair?